 Wondering how to keep remote teams engaged, as well as looking for remote team building activity ideas?
 Take a look at some of our top tips below for managing remote teams to help increase productivity and bring remote teams together.
-Feel free to skip to your preferred section by clicking one of the titles below:

 It’s critical to have a workforce that comes together and collaborates, no matter what time zone they’re in.
 This is why company leaders and managers should prioritise team-building activities.
 Whilst organisations can’t always give up the time or resources for expensive retreats, there are other ways to weave team bonding into the workweek via virtual meetings (using video conferencing tools is highly recommended).

 Employers could designate time at either the beginning or end of an online meeting for team building, or schedule a separate meeting entirely that focuses on team building, held on a regular weekly basis.

 In addition, just like there are dedicated chats for different departments or team projects, there can also be separate chats for small talk, which is key to fostering bonding within a team.
 Individuals can share photos, talk about their weekends, and get to know each other better through a designated virtual platform.